-Since the autumn of 2018 Katharina Konradi has been supported by the BBC in the context of the two-year program New Generation Artist with various engagements and recordings in Great Britain.
+Since the autumn of 2018 Katharina Konradi has been supported by the BBC in the context of the two-year programme “New Generation Artist” with various engagements and recordings in Great Britain.
 Winning the German Music Competition in 2016 already led to important concert engagements: in 2017 she performed at the season opening of the NDR Elbphilharmonie Orchestra conducted by Thomas Hengelbrock; shortly afterwards, again conducted by Thomas Hengelbrock, she made her debut with the Orchestre de Paris.
-Further engagements followed with renowned orchestras such as the Tonhalle Orchestra Zurich, the Symphony Orchestra of the MDR, the Deutsche Kammerphilharmonie Bremen, the Bavarian Radio Symphony Orchestra, the Mahler Chamber Orchestra as well as the Symphonieorchester des Bayerischen Rundfunks and the Balthasar Neumann Ensemble under conductors such as Thomas Hengelbrock, Manfred Honeck, Paavo Järvi, Kent Nagano, Daniel Harding, Gustavo Dudamel and Philippe Herreweghe.
+Further engagements followed with renowned orchestras such as the Tonhalle Orchestra Zurich, the Symphony Orchestra of the MDR, the Deutsche Kammerphilharmonie Bremen, the Bavarian Radio Symphony Orchestra, the Mahler Chamber Orchestra as well as the Balthasar Neumann Ensemble under conductors such as Manfred Honeck, Paavo Järvi, Kent Nagano, Daniel Harding, Gustavo Dudamel and Philippe Herreweghe.
 In the coming season Katharina Konradi will perform Mozart’s “Requiem” in Tokyo and Porto.

 Please discard any previously dated material.